dmlogic/pi-alarm-clock/README.md

 -   Forecast summary for the next 24 hours in 3-hour intervals
 -   Alerts badges on key weather events: High UV, Cold and Rain

-## Audio

-Look into this:
-google-chrome --autoplay-policy=no-user-gesture-required --kiosk